At the OHSU Knight Cancer Institute, we provide expert care for patients with kidney cancer. We offer you:

 - Advanced kidney disease that requires dialysis.

-- Rare inherited genetic conditions, such as Von Hippel-Lindau syndrome, Birt-Hogg-Dubé syndrome or tuberous sclerosis complex.
+- Rare inherited genetic conditions, such as Von Hippel-Lindau syndrome, Birt-Hogg-Dubé syndrome, Lynch syndrome, sickle cell disease, tuberous sclerosis complex and others.
 Learn about OHSU’s expert genetic counseling and testing to identify and manage risk.

 Kidney cancer survival rates